Lab 3: Connect the Dots Generator Revisited

 noisy_circle_10000.dot

 Graph these data in Excel and compare your plot with your aysmptotic time analysis.
 You should put the independent variable (number of dots in the drawing) on the horizontal axis and the dependent variable (run time) on vertical axis.
 Your graph should have appropriate axis labels, a title, and a legend.
-We graphed idealized linear and quadratic functions below as an example for you to follow:
+The sample graph shows idealized linear and quadratic functions as an example:

 Interpreting Your Results